Unfortunately, we all make mistakes. I have made my fair share of mistakes which has fueled my determination to figure

 Finding Godly contentment or soul satisfaction is an elusive journey when we run from success to success.
 But when we fail or make a mistake we are able to see what really matters through the haze of our disappointment.
 God redeems our mistakes by leading us to a new way of living authentic and content.

 Servant of God

 The word servant is usually attached with a negative connotation.
 But in God’s kingdom to be a servant is to be esteemed in His eyes.
 Jesus served the sick, the hungry, and the emotionally bankrupt.

-When we follow His example, we can learn from mistakes that serving others, especially in the name of Christ is much more fulfilling than serving our own interests.
+When we follow His example, we can learn from our mistakes that serving others, especially in the name of Christ is much more fulfilling than serving our own interests.